 You don’t have to look far to see how the costs will continue to add up.
 The new consultants, who also work with the Philadelphia Department of Prisons, are presumably well aware that the City of Philadelphia’s daily cost per prisoner is $109 compared to $76 in Delaware County.
 If Delaware County’s facility operated at its current capacity at the rate of Philadelphia’s daily cost per prisoner, Delaware County taxpayers would foot the bill for an additional $22 million a year.

-In addition, a government-run facility means government – and, by extension, taxpayers – are held completely liable for all lawsuits filed against it.
+In addition, a progressive government-run facility means government – and, by extension, taxpayers – are held completely liable for all lawsuits filed against it.
 Complaints about all prisons are a daily occurrence.
 Jail house lawyers and their “slip and fall” associates enjoy suing the public.
 A lawsuit settled last month against the Bucks County jail cost that county $12 million.
 The Montgomery County jail faced a $1 million lawsuit two years ago by an inmate that was beaten by prison guards.
 The Pennsylvania Institutional Law Project recently filed a lawsuit against Philadelphia’s jails for COVID-related issues.

 Currently, if a lawsuit is brought against Delaware County’s correctional facility, taxpayers are held harmless and the management company assumes all liability.
 One wonders if Delaware County’s leaders would entertain holding its taxpayers harmless – probably not.